 Three years after Army Pfc.Bradley Manning’s arrest for leaks of U.S. government and military secrets, the WikiLeaks trial ended with Manning, found guilty of illegally leaking documents which carried 20 other legal specifications and a potential sentence of up to 154 years in prison when all charges are aggregated.
 Manning was found not guilty on the charge of aiding the enemy, which would have carried a life sentence.… [Read more]

-“Far too many people in New York City have been deprived of this basic freedom far too often.”… “The NYPD’s practice of making stops that lack individualized reasonable suspicion has been so pervasive and persistent as to become not only a part of the NYPD’s standard operating procedure, but a fact of daily life in some New York City neighborhoods.”
-So said Judge Shira A.… [Read more]
+“Far too many people in New York City have been deprived of this basic freedom far too often.”… “The NYPD’s practice of making stops that lack individualized reasonable suspicion has been so pervasive and persistent as to become not only a part of the NYPD’s standard operating procedure, but a fact of daily life in some New York City neighborhoods.” … [Read more]

 Finally.
 Thanks to the perseverance of the New York Civil Liberties Union, the City of New York will clear the records of thousands of innocent people who were stopped under the city’s controversial “stop and frisk” program.